buildkite/docs/pages/pipelines/build_retention.md

 > 📘 Enterprise feature
 > Build export is only available on an [Enterprise](https://buildkite.com/pricing) plan.

-If you require to keep builds longer than your [Buildkite plan](https://buildkite.com/pricing) allows you can setup build export using your private Amazon S3 bucket.
-Buildkite will export json representations of your builds to your private Amazon S3 bucket as they are removed per the build retention period for your [Buildkite plan](https://buildkite.com/pricing).
+If you need to retain build data beyond the retention period in your [Buildkite plan](https://buildkite.com/pricing), you can have Buildkite export the data to a private Amazon S3 bucket.
+As build data is removed, Buildkite exports JSON representations of the builds to the Amazon S3 bucket you provide.

 Select organization settings